kittykatattack/learningPixi/README.md

 }

 function end() {
-  //All the code that should run at the end of the game
+  //All the code that should run at the end of the game }
-}

 //The game's helper functions:
 //`keyboard`, `hitTestRectangle`, `contain` and `randomInt`
 ```
 Use this as your world map to the game as we look at how each
 section works.

+<a id='initialize'></a>
 ### Initialize the game in the setup function

 As soon as the texture atlas images have loaded, the `setup` function
 runs.
 It only runs once, and lets you perform
 one-time setup tasks for your game.
 It's a great place to create and initialize
 objects, sprites, game scenes, populate data arrays or parse
 loaded JSON game data.

 Here's an abridged view of the `setup` function in Treasure Hunter,
 and the tasks that it performs